Quad Cities Campus

 Program of Study

-Western Illinois University–Quad Cities’ Manufacturing Engineering Technology (MET) degree program is designed to provide an up-to-date and challenging program in response to continuously changing technology and an increasingly competitive global marketplace.
-The MET degree program offers students the flexibility to study in one of two areas: Automation and Robotics or Manufacturing Design and Production.
+The Engineering Technology program, accredited by the Association of Technology Management and Applied Engineering (ATMAE), provides an up-to-date and challenging program in response to continuously changing and sophisticated technology and an increasingly competitive global marketplace.
 Students are prepared for careers in areas such as quality auditing, continuous improvement, production management, cost estimating, scheduling, and a variety of technical fields.
-Course content that combines a unique blend of theory, principles, and concepts with know-how, practical application, and problem-solving skills ensures that students are prepared to work in a team environment.
-Laboratories support contemporary design and animation software and CAD/CAM plus production equipment, including CNC machining centers and material testing devices.
-The curriculum combines technical education with instruction in engineering, design, construction, and management practices currently employed in manufacturing.
+Course content combines a unique blend of theory, principles, and concepts with know-how, practical application, and problem-solving skills which ensure that students are prepared to work in an enterprise environment.
+Laboratories support contemporary design, prototyping, and production software, plus industrial equipment, including CNC machining centers and material testing devices.
+No prior experience with engineering technology principles or software is required upon enrollment.

-The faculty in the Department of Engineering Technology have received their academic preparation from noted universities.
-Their academic preparation, combined with industry experience, provides them with the insight and competencies to develop and oversee diverse, integrated programs of study.
-Many faculty hold professional certification as well as advanced degrees in their areas of specialization.
+The faculty members of the Department of Engineering Technology received their academic preparation from noted universities.
+Their academic groundwork, combined with industry experience, provide them with the insight and competencies to develop and oversee diverse, integrated programs of study.
+Faculty members have been involved in Department of Defense research projects, renewable energy, sustainability, packaging, and building information modeling.

 Honors in Engineering Technology

-Engineering Technology will be installing a new honorary on campus this year.
-Students who are in high academic standing at WIU will be invited to join Epsilon Pi Tau, the honorary for the Professions in Technology.
-Installation is planned for April of 2010.
+Engineering Technology students who have high academic standing at WIU are invited to join Epsilon Pi Tau, the honorary for the Professions in Technology with over 20,000 initiated members worldwide.

 To be eligible for the Centennial Honors College, entering freshmen must have an ACT composite score of at least 28 OR have a 26 or 27 composite ACT and be in the top 15% of their graduating class OR have an ACT composite score of at least 24 and be in the top 10% of their high school graduating class.
 Comparable SAT score is acceptable.
 Transfer and current WIU students who wish to join the Honors College (including the Quad Cities Honors Program) must have a 3.4 grade point average on a 4.0 scale based on 12 or more semester hours.
 Honors credit is given for honors coursework completed at other accredited institutions.
 To find out more, visit wiu.edu/Honors.